Router

 - router.num_processors = <int> (Default: GOMAXPROCS)

-Goroutines are the Go pramming language’s light-weight user-space concurrency primitives.
-Go’s runtime schedules goroutines on top of a fixed number of kernel threads.
-The number of kernel threads is controlled by the
+Goroutines are the Go programming language’s light-weight user-space concurrency primitives.
+Go’s runtime schedules goroutines on top of a smaller number of kernel threads.
+The default is to use as many packet processors as there are kernel threads started by Go, letting other goroutines displace them sporadically.
+Whether more or fewer processors are preferable is to be determined experimentaly.

 GOMAXPROCS